HNRobert/Movefile/README.md

    of virus threat and protection in Windows Security Center, Or other security software

-4.If the software cannot run after the new version, you can try to delete the profile located in the Roaming folder.
+4. If the software cannot run after the new version, you can try to delete the profile located in the Roaming folder.

-5.If the software fails to run normally due to other reasons, and also can't be repaired as explained above, you can contact the author directly,
+5. If the software fails to run normally due to other reasons, and also can't be repaired as explained above, you can contact the author directly,
    I will try to repair it for you as soon as possible.